nfdi4plants/nfdi4plants.github.io/src/content/docs/PublicDataRepositories.md

 ## What are data repositories?

-Public data repositories are one option to [publish your research data][kb-datapublications].
+Public data repositories are one option to [publish your research data][kb-DataPublications].
 They usually focus on the data &ndash; as opposed to other research outputs such as manuscripts.
-Data repositories assign [persistent identifiers][kb-PID] (e.g. a DOI) to your dataset and by that comply with requirements of most publication journals.
+Data repositories assign [persistent identifiers][kb-PersistentIdentifiers] (e.g. a DOI) to your dataset and by that comply with requirements of most publication journals.
 We differentiate between domain-specific and general-purpose repositories.

 ### Domain-specific data repositories